28547939/vpncore/README.md

 #### High availability: container availability - anycast

 Individual containers can become unavailable on the network for a variety of reasons.
-Without consideration for the applications running in the container, various general conditions result in non-availability: the container actually being stopped/shut down, the container's `epair` (or `veth` on Linux) interface failing or being removed, a firewall problem on the host's internal network, etc.
+Regardless of the applications running in the container, various general conditions result in non-availability: the container actually being stopped/shut down, the container's `epair` (or `veth` on Linux) interface failing or being removed, a firewall problem on the host's internal network, etc.